microsoft/Olive/docs/source/tutorials/configure_systems.rst

 .. admonition:: Configuration

     * :code:`accelerators`: The list of accelerators that are supported by the cloud system.
+    * :code:`hf_token`: Whether to use the Hugging Face token.
+This is optional and defaults to False.
     * :code:`olive_path`: The path to run the Olive workflow in the cloud system.
     * :code:`conda_path`: The path to conda to activate the environment.
     * :code:`conda_name`: The name of the conda environment to activate.